Dkowald/kwld.GitPackage/doc/GitGet.md

 If no options provided, 'target-path/.gitpackage' file is read for details.
 'target-path/.gitpackage' is updated to reflect other options (if provided).

---origin:[repository-origin]
+__--origin:[repository-origin]__

 The target repository uri

---version:[version-ref]
+__--version:[version-ref]__

-The git ref to use, such as _refs/heads/main_
+The short-hand git ref to use
+ - branch/main - refer to main branch
+ - tag/v1.0 - refer to tag v1.0

-Can be a shorthand ref e.g 'head/main' or 'tag/v1.0'
+Alternatly, can be a explit git branch or tag ref
+- refs/remotes/origin/main
+- refs/tags/v1.0

+Note: _Must_ be for origin remote when using explit branch ref.

 -filter:{globs}
 A set of ';' delimited globs to select files. defaults to all.